 Mid-twentieth century: Drawn to Love (affiliate)(England)

 Victorians.
 This time-period is becoming a recognizable subgenre.
 (Queen Victoria reigned from 1837-1876.)
 These stories often feature a theme of science or technology, making them the romance version of science fiction steampunk.
 Or they may delve into a social or political issue of the day, say, urban poverty or the suffragette movement.

 I’m currently reading Love Engineered by Jenna Dawlish.
 As the title suggests, engineering is the theme.
 The hero is a bridge designer and builder, while the heroine has a great interest in engineering.
 I’m at the point where I’ve learned her estate has drainage problems, so I’m guessing the hero will be recruited to build a bridge or two.

-Contemporary.
-These subcategories are made in terms of the social world of the story.
+These romance subgenres are made in terms of the social world of the story.
 Many of them overlap.
 I admit my list is a mish-mash, and the only organization is alphabetical.